 ACC Testing Centers provide a comfortable and secure environment for administering tests.
 Testing centers are located at each campus.

-Initial testing: Testing Centers administer tests for Distance Learning (DL) courses and approved lecture courses.
-DL exams must be submitted to all Testing Center locations.
+Initial testing: Testing Centers administer tests for Distance Education (DE) courses and approved lecture courses.
+DE exams must be submitted to all Testing Center locations.
 Exams for lecture courses may be submitted to as many or as few centers as necessary.
 Distributing tests to as many locations as possible can minimize wait times for students.

 Make-up testing: Make-up testing is available for lecture courses not on the approved list for testing.

 Retesting: For students who scored low on their initial attempt on an exam.